Strawberry Cream Cheese Pie

 Poke holes in the crust with a fork and bake at 400 degrees for approximately 13-16 minutes.
 Crust should be starting to turn to a light brown color.
 Take out of oven and cool on wire rack for about 20-30 minutes.

-This is a fresh peach pie that has a cream cheese filling with almond extract in the bottom of the pie shell then topped with peaches in a peach glaze.
+This is a fresh strawberry pie that has a cream cheese filling with almond extract in the bottom of the pie shell then topped with fresh strawberries in a strawberry glaze.

-- 1 Package 8 oz. softened cream cheese
+- 1 package 8 oz. cream softened cream cheese (regular kind)

-Take the cream cheese mixture and spread evenly on the bottom and part way up the sides of a baked and cooled pie shell.
-Then add the peaches and glaze mix over the top of your cream cheese mixture.
+Take the cream cheese mixture and spread evenly on the bottom of the pie crust and part way up the sides of the baked and cooled pie crust shell.
+Then add the strawberries and glaze mix over the top of your cream cheese mixuture.

 Refrigerate for an hour or more.
 Serve chilled.